 You feel unhappiness just by watching the tragic emotions throughout the whole film.
 Hardly realistic that drugs can destroy your mental and physical life.

 I wasn’t a fan during the first part of the movie; the strategy seemed somewhat out of place, and everything started to make sense.
 I think it would be good to show this movie in high schools.
-“No, it would be advantageous to see all mankind.”
+“No, it would be useful to see all mankind.”

-15. Gran Torino (2008)
+11. Gran Torino (2008)

-It is a profound portrayal of a thin thriller and brings characters to life with excellent musical scores.
-The film has a sensible plotline with hilarious moments.
-It’s a standard cultural theory with everyone else being the same; we are all in the same class.
+Gran Torino is a classic Clint Eastwood movie played by himself.
+It is a profound narrative of a thin thriller and brings characters to life with excellent musical scores.
+Also, has a sensible plotline with hilarious moments and standard cultural theory with everyone else being the same; we are all in the same class.

-I wouldn’t say the film is a masterpiece; also, the movie is not much activity, but a heartfelt film by actor and director Clint Eastwood.
-The phrase “how something began or ended up going” has significance and is as accurate in the real world as in fiction.
+I wouldn’t say the film is a masterpiece; the movie is not much activity, but a heartfelt film from actor and director Clint Eastwood.

+How something began or ended up going has significance and is as accurate in the real world as in fiction.
 It delights you and motivates you to behave morally and prudently.
-This demonstrates that the American Dream takes effort and love to retain.
+This shows that the American Dream takes effort and love to retain.